 Those are the features included in the beta.
 In the coming months, this ABM basis will grow.
 If you start now, you'll have the basics to start thinking and putting your account-based marketing in place.
 Over the time, more and more tools will come, and you'll be able to include them into your processes.

-If you want this beta to be activated, a demo of the features or tips on how to implement your ABM approach in your company, reach out to us!
+If you want a demo of the features or tips on how to implement your ABM approach in your company, reach out to us!